 Mushrooms (Basidiomycota) have been used for centuries in traditional medicine, and they are known to produce a range of unique chemicals, many of them with demonstrated antimicrobial, cytotoxic, immune-modulating and anti-inflammatory activities.
 Yet, the biosynthetic pathways that make these molecules in this group of fungi are largely unknown.
 We are identifying and characterizing the biosynthesis of novel compounds in this fascinating class of organisms.
 Over the past several years, we have investigated the biosynthesis of isoprenoid natural products in mushrooms.
 These compounds represent the largest class of natural products and are the major class of bioactive molecules made by mushrooms.
 We have identified and characterized the biosynthesis of one group of pharmaceutically important isoprenoids - the sesquiterpenes - in several mushroom species, which led to the development of a predictive, bioinformatic framework for this class of compounds.

-Through this work, we have developed significant experience in the cultivation, screening, genome mining and sequencing, and heterologous expression and biochemical characterization of genes and pathways from Basidiomycota.
 In ongoing research, we are taking advantage of our expertise with this class of fungi by building a unique Field-to-Laboratory Biobank of Midwestern mushrooms that we are screening for the discovery of novel bioactive natural products.
 Mushrooms have also evolved the unique ability to degrade recalcitrant lignocellulose, ending the carboniferous period by allowing recycling of carbon bound in the lignin of dead plant material.
 They have become masters of oxidative biocatalysis performed by novel and expanded families of many different types of oxidoreductase enzymes.
 These types of enzymes are of great utility for the biomanufacturing of chemicals.
 We are therefore searching our mushroom strain collection for enzymes with new activities that we can use to synthesize desired chemicals.
 Our goal is the creation of a biocatalyst toolkit that will enhance our bioproduction capabilities.